 A change from open floor plans for homes

 Bedrooms may also need to be spaced apart since they may also be used as workspaces.
-More space may be required for desks.
+More space may be required for desks, so if you’re looking for a house with more space, head to a site like The House Plan Shop where you can search for houses with five or more bedrooms – perfect for spreading out if everyone is working from home.
 After being locked indoors for months, many homeowners have come to appreciate the importance of having an outdoor space that gives the family privacy, and at the same time offers refuge when the family is tired of being indoors.
-This space may become critical in the present and future architectural designs.
+This space may become critical in present and future architectural designs.

 Reinventing office space